 We have the Holy Spirit alive inside us and He is never fearful!
 But just like Timothy, we can be strong believers and still fight this internal struggle of fear.

-The causes of fear for us are many- loss, suffering, abuse, relationship or financial issues, illness, loneliness, the state of our world… the list is endless.
+The causes of fear for us are many- loss, suffering, abuse, relationship or financial challenges, illness, loneliness, the state of our world… the list is endless.

 Many times, our fears are even based on the unknown, or assumptions of what may happen.